 In other words, a taxpayer could first contribute to a FHSA, and if a home is not purchased with the funds, could transfer the money to an RRSP without any tax consequences.
 Any subsequent withdrawal from the RRSP or RRIF will be taxable in the same manner as other RRSP or RRIF withdrawals.

-However, funds in an RRSP could also be used to buy a first home under the Home Buyers' Plan (HBP).
+Funds in an RRSP could also be used to buy a first home under the HBP.
 The HBP has been in existence for many years and allows a homebuyer to take a loan of up to $35,000 from their RRSP to use for purchasing a home.
 This loan must be repaid to the RRSP over 15 years or be taxed as a withdrawal over 15 years.

-The August 9, 2022 draft legislation provided detailed rules on what happens to FHSA accounts on marriage breakdown, on death of an FHSA account holder and if the account holder becomes a non-resident.
+The draft legislation provides detailed rules on what happens to FHSA accounts on marriage breakdown, on death of an FHSA account holder and if the account holder becomes a non-resident.
 Additionally, the draft legislation provides that interest on amounts borrowed to contribute to an FHSA would not be deductible, and that if assets in an FHSA are pledged as collateral for a loan, the full value of such pledged assets would be taxed as income.

 Each individual will need to assess how an FHSA could benefit them.
 This plan also represents an opportunity for a parent to help their adult child save for a first home.
 The parent would not be able to contribute funds directly to an FHSA set up by their child and achieve a tax deduction, but they could gift the funds to their child, who could then use it to contribute to an FHSA.
 The child would then get the tax deduction.
 In a similar way, an individual could gift funds to their spouse to contribute to a FHSA without having to worry about the attribution rules as a specific exception is provided in the draft legislation.